Citadel-Station-13/Citadel-Station-13-RP/README.md

 Citadel Station 13 RP, also known as CitadelRP was originally a fork of VOREStation, which separated on 01/25/2019.

 ## DOWNLOADING

 [Downloading](.github/guides/DOWNLOADING.md)

-## :exclamation: How to compile :exclamation:
+## :exclamation: How to compile :exclamation

 On **May 9, 2022** we have changed the way to compile the codebase.